ACP Training in Primary Care

 Course funded by: employer levy if applicable.
 For non-levy paying organisations, 95% government co-investment & 5% employer contribution.

 Good to know: trainees must have certificate evidence of GCSE passes in Maths & English at Grade C or above & must work at least 30 hours per week in accordance with apprenticeship rules.
-Training grant of £10,200 per year, per trainee paid to the employing organisation for the duration of study.
+Training grant paid to the employing organisation for the duration of study.

 (2) MSc ACP Traditional (Fees Funded Route)